8144225309/obscurity/README.md

     The Efficiency: Instead of creating a new transaction to store data, the software "grinds" the change address of a transaction you were already going to make.

     Conclusion: The data is stored in the "waste heat" of the transaction.
 It adds zero marginal bytes to the blockchain.
 We are not occupying new space; we are essentially "recycling" the mandatory change output to carry information harmlessly.

+    Special Thanks to BitcoinGrove and plebfi Miami hackathon December 6-7th 2025